Station Road, Halmer End, Newcastle, Staffordshire, ST7 8AP

 Qualification assessment overview

-Both the Fine Art course and the Art, Craft and Design course are weighted as 60% controlled assessment and 40% externally set task.
+Art, Craft and Design course are weighted as 60% controlled assessment and 40% externally set task.

 When do internal assessments take place?

-Internal assessments are completed by May of the examination year.
+Internal assessments are completed by December of the examination year.

 When do external assessments take place?